 Nope - not a chance.
 Instead all you'll be likely to find are multiple bet football coupons trying to get you to guess a correct-score goliath or a ten-team 'sections list' accumulator.

-Online bookies actively promote the most unlikely combinations to ensure they are the winners and while it may look like fun it's one of, if not the worst uses for free bet offers.
+Online bookies actively promote the most unlikely combinations to ensure they are the winners and while it may look like fun it's one of, if not the worst uses for free bets.

 It's bad enough that you have to get their bet absolutely spot on to get the cash but you'll also have to negotiate the bookies margins a few times.